ART: Automatic Red-teaming for Text-to-Image Models to Protect Benign Users: Discussion

 \section{Discussion}

-\textbf{Applicable to Online T2I Models.} Besides the open-source models, we provide a case study on DALL$\cdot$E 3~\citep{dalle} in Appendix~\ref{ap:dalle}.
-Overall, the results show that although DALL$\cdot$E 3 employs pre-processing modules like prompt detectors and post-processing modules like image detectors, our \SysName can still use safe prompts to make it generates and outputs unsafe images.
+\textbf{Applicable to Online T2I Models.} Besides the open-source models, we provide a case study on DALL$\cdot$E 3~\citep{dalle} in Appendix~\ref{ap:dalle} and Midjourney~\citep{mid} in Appendix~\ref{ap:midjourney}.
+Overall, the results show that although commercial models employ pre-processing modules like prompt detectors and post-processing modules like image detectors, our \SysName can still use safe prompts to make it generates and outputs unsafe images.
 This demonstrates that the current pre-processing and post-processing methods are not entirely effective in eliminating such threats, further emphasizing the importance of automatic red teaming.

 \textbf{Applicable to More Generation Models.} Our proposed \SysName is a general framework for automated red teaming.
 In this paper, we focus on testing T2I models; therefore, within the ART framework, we utilize two agents: a VLM and an LLM.
 Additionally, the \SysName framework can be applied to red teaming tasks for other generative models, such as large language models and other vision-language models.
 Developers have the flexibility to adjust the agents and the fine-tuning datasets accordingly.